-The independently audited scheme demonstrates that a vessel and its skipper are operating to best practice in 5 core areas:
+Launched by Seafish in 2016, the RFS is currently open to all types of UK commercial fishing vessels.
+The Scheme demonstrates that a vessel and its skipper are operating to best practice in five core areas:

 - Safety, health and welfare

 - Care for the environment.